worshipperfx/Askara-AI-/README.md

-# Askara-AI-
 # Askara AI – Smart Exam Practice Tool

 Askara AI is a smart exam prediction system that helps students prepare for exams faster and more effectively.
 It analyzes patterns from past exam papers and uses AI to generate likely future questions.
-Students can instantly view answers and ask for clarifications — just like having a personal tutor.
+Students can instantly view answers and ask for clarifications just like having a personal tutor.

 ---